hcji/ProSAP/ReadMe.md

-## TSAnalyst
+## ProSAP

-TSAnalyst is standalone and user-friendly software with graphical user interface (GUI).
-TSAnalyst TSAnalyst provides an integrated analysis workflow for thermal shift assay, which includes five
+ProSAP (Protein Stability Analysis Pod) is standalone and user-friendly software with graphical user interface (GUI).
+ProSAP provides an integrated analysis workflow for thermal shift assay, which includes five
 modules: data preprocessing, data visualization, TPP analysis, NPARC analysis and iTSA analysis.
 With the assistance of the user-friendly interface, researchers can easily compare several statistical strategies, analyze the results and draw the conclusion from the proteomics quantitative table obtained